Aadarsh2021/md/README.md

 **Tradeoffs:**

+❌ **Limitations:**

-- ❌ No adaptive learning from historical patterns
+- No adaptive learning from historical patterns
-- ❌ Limited to rule-based scenarios
+- Limited to rule-based scenarios

+✅ **Benefits:**

-- ✅ Predictable, explainable results
+- Predictable, explainable results
-- ✅ No model training or retraining required
+- No model training or retraining required
-- ✅ Simpler codebase
+- Simpler codebase

 ### Decision 3: TanStack Query (No Redux)